decimal

 • support infinity and NaN decimal as well as near zero value, near negative zero and near positive zero (loss bit always set in such cases).

-• since int64 is used internally, Decimal are immutable as no internal pointer are used.
+• since int64 is used internally, Decimal are immutable as no internal pointer is used.

 • unique representation for a given decimal, suitable for use as a key in hash table or by using == or != operator directly.